magenta-aps/os2borgerpc-kiosk-image/docs/source/install_setup.md

 # Getting internet access

 First, the wizard will ask if you wish to install Wi-Fi drivers.
-These are necessary if you wish to set up a wireless network or configure a static IP.
+This is necessary if you wish to set up a wireless network or configure a static IP.
 They are not installed by default.
 You don't need a network connection to install the Wi-Fi drivers.